cewitte/BucketList/README.md

 }
 ```

-"That `@escaping` part is important, and means the function is being stashed away for user later on, rather than being called immediately, and it’s needed here because the onSave function will get called only when the user presses Save."
+>That `@escaping` part is important, and means the function is being stashed away for user later on, rather than being called immediately, and it’s needed here because the onSave function will get called only when the user presses Save.

 #### We can update Preview by using a placeholder closure